ARMummert/Virtual-Private-Server-Project/README.md

 ### SCALABILITY

 The server’s capability of scaling was an important part of my project.
 I implemented vertical scaling by adding more RAM and utilizing an SSD for improved performance.
 I performed a code review strictly for making sure my code was efficient and configured my database for my optimal workload.
 In the future I will implement cluster management with Kubernetes to manage clusters of servers and leverage cloud dedicated server.

+### **CONCLUSION**

+Successful creation of a dedicated server reflects my understanding of server technologies and security practices.
+By utilizing tools such as Apache, Docker, Wireguard VPN, ModSecurity, Fail2Ban, UFW, Snort3, and honeypot along side Cloudflare for dns management, caching and compression, the project delivers a scalable, secure, and performance optimized server environment.
+The deployment of SSH, SSL, and advanced firewall rules enable to the server to remain secure and keep data private.
+This project not only meets its goals but shows my abilities to design and implement complex server architectures.

 ## INSTALLATION, INSTRUCTIONS, & SETUP